pixel

 Today at UPSIDE, our production process looks nothing like that described in The Jungle.
 In stark contrast to traditional meat production, where the use of cameras often faces legal restrictions to shield their practices from public view, we provide a literal window into our production process.

-Read on to witness firsthand how our sausage (or chicken shreds, or meatball…) is crafted in an environment that’s light-years away from the operations of conventional slaughterhouses and meatpacking plants.
+Read on to witness firsthand how our sausage (or shredded chicken, or meatball…) is crafted in an environment that’s light-years away from the operations of conventional slaughterhouses and meatpacking plants.

 Welcome to EPIC: The Heart of Innovation at UPSIDE Foods